sonofhypnos/dotfiles/README.md

 I'd discourage just forking this repo, because lots of things here are specific to my workflow.
 Don't shoot yourself in the foot!
 Feel free to copy what you like though.

 ## Overview
-The following files/folders might be of interest to you:

  - `config/espanso/default.yml` textexpansions for [espanso](https://espanso.org)
- - `config/home-manager/` my [home-manager](https://github.com/nix-community/home-manager) config (I am slowly trying to move more and more of my package-management and other config into home-manager)
+ - `config/home-manager/` my [home-manager](https://github.com/nix-community/home-manager) config (I am slowly trying to move more and more of my package-management and other config into home-manager).
+ - `/nix` contains files that are managed by home-manager
  - `config/regolith` configuration for [regolith](https://regolith-linux.org/) ≅ Ubuntu + i3
  - `nvim` neovim configuration and plugins
  - `gitconfig` git configuration
- - whatever else I added since updating this readme

 My [Doom-Emacs](https://github.com/hlissner/doom-emacs/blob/develop/docs/getting_started.org) files are in a separate [repo](https://github.com/sonofhypnos/emacs-config/)